-Programme Supervisor: Gilles Saint-Paul is a professor at the Paris School of Economics (Paris Sciences Lettres) and holds a visiting position at New York University in Abu Dhabi.
+Program Supervisor: Gilles Saint-Paul is Chaired Professor at PSE and holds a visiting position at New York University in Abu Dhabi.
 He has a Ph.
 D. in economics from MIT and has previously held positions at DELTA, Universitat Pompeu Fabra, Birkbeck College and the Toulouse School of Economics.
 He has been a member of the French Council of Economic Advisors and of the Munich-based EEAG group.
 His work is on macroeconomic theory, in particular growth, labor market issues, and political economy.
 His publications include The political economy of labor market institutions (Oxford University Press, 2000) and The tyranny of utility (Princeton University Press, 2011) as well as numerous publications in international journals.
 In 2007 he was awarded the Yrjo Jahnsson medal, which is given every two years to the best European economist under 45.

 - Class taught during the programme: Bubbles

 Tobias Broer is Professor at PSE and a Researcher in quantitative macroeconomics interested in the interaction between inequality and macro-policies and dynamics, the origins and consequences of limited risk sharing, and the formation of expectations.
 He holds a PhD from the European University Institute, and is currently professor of economics at the Paris School of Economics, director of the PSE - Banque de France Chair International Macroeconomics, and associate professor (on leave) at the Institute for International Economic Studies at Stockholm University.
 His work is published in journals such as the Review of Economic Studies, the Journal of Financial Economics, and the Journal of the European Economic Association.
 His current work studies, for example, biases and heterogeneity in expectation formation, and the consequences for aggregate demand of heterogeneous labor market risks.